Great Seal of the United States: Final design

 On June 13, 1782, the Congress turned to its Secretary Charles Thomson, and provided all material submitted by the first three committees.
 Thomson was 53 years old, and had been a Latin master at a Philadelphia academy.
 Thomson took elements from all three previous committees, coming up with a new design which provided the basis for the final seal.

 Thomson used the eagle—this time specifying an American bald eagle—as the sole supporter on the shield.
 The shield had thirteen stripes, this time in a chevron pattern, and the eagle's claws held an olive branch and a bundle of thirteen arrows.
 For the crest, he used Hopkinson's constellation of thirteen stars.
 The motto was E Pluribus Unum, taken from the first committee, and was on a scroll held in the eagle's beak.

 An eagle holding symbols of war and peace has a long history, and also echoed the second committee's themes.
 Franklin owned a 1702 emblem book, which included an eagle with olive branch and arrows near its talons, which may have been a source for Thomson.
 The arrows also mirror those in the arms of the Dutch Republic, the only country in Europe with a representative government at the time, which depicted a lion holding seven arrows representing their seven provinces.
 State currency may have provided further inspiration; a 1775 South Carolina bill showed a bundle of 13 arrows and a 1775 Maryland note depicted a hand with an olive branch of 13 leaves.
+Finally, it has been suggested that the bundle of arrows is a reference to the symbol of the bundle of five arrows in the Iroquois Great Law of Peace, which represents strength in unity, as one arrow can be broken easily while a bundle of them cannot.